 You can make trail mix into an even more convenient, on-the-go snack when you make the Raw Trail Mix Bars by My Darling Vegan.
 Raw walnuts, coconut, dates, chia seeds, almonds, cacao nibs, pumpkin seeds, sunflower seeds and raisins form the bars, and a raw chocolate drizzle adds a decadent touch on top.
 Chia seeds are a high protein, high fiber food and an excellent source of Omega-3 fatty acids.

-If you have ever wanted to try Superfoods like goji berries, this Raw Food Trail Mix with Superfoods by Jennifer Murray is the perfect introduction.
-Goji berries have been used as a Traditional Chinese medicine for thousands of years, and are one of the most nutrient dense foods on the planet.
-Mulberries, dates, hemp seeds, walnuts, almonds, berries, and a pinch of cayenne add even more nutritional punch to this raw trail mix recipe.
+If you have ever wanted to try Superfoods like goji berries, this trail mix with superfoods recipe is the perfect introduction.
+Goji berries have been used as a Traditional Chinese medicine for thousands of years, and are one of the most nutrient-dense foods on the planet.
+Golden raisins, sour red cherries, whole almonds, sunflower seeds and shelled pumpkin seeds add even more nutritional punch to this raw trail mix recipe.

 Another Superfood Trail Mix recipe, this time by Jesse Lane Wellness, uses goji berries to provide a nutritional and tasty punch.
 Mulberries, golden berries, raw cacao, almonds and walnuts join the tart and tangy goji berries in this simple trail mix.
-Don't let the short ingredient list and easy instructions fool you – this Superfood Trail Mix will provide a hefty dose of vitamins, minerals, antioxidants, healthy fats, fiber, and protein to your day.
+Don’t let the short ingredient list and easy instructions fool you – this mix will provide a hefty dose of vitamins, minerals, antioxidants, healthy fats, fibre and protein to your day.

 Trail mix can be adjusted to fit any diet or lifestyle by adding the ingredients you love to eat and omitting the ones that you need to avoid.
 Since most trail mixes are built on a base of nuts and seeds, the calories can add up quickly.
 One clever way around this is to add a low-calorie ingredient, like popcorn, to bulk up your trail mix while lowering the calories.